 (1) The grade of an individual examined assessment is decided by the responsible examiner.
-In case of an examination conducted alongside a colleague, the examiners jointly decide on the grade.
+In case of a colleague examination, the examiners jointly decide on the grade.
 The following grades shall be used:

-= a very good performance; 1 = very good
+1 = very good = a very good performance;

-2 = good= a performance considerably exceeding average requirements;
+2 = good = a performance considerably exceeding average requirements;